yigit/android-priority-jobqueue/README.md

 ### Advantages of using Job Manager
 * It is very easy to extract application logic from your activites, making your code more robust, easy to refactor and easy to **test**.
 * You don't deal with asnyc tasks lifecycles etc. This is partially true assuming you use some eventbus to update your UI (you should).
-At Path, we use [GreenRobot's Eventbus](github.com/greenrobot/EventBus), you can also go with your own favorite. (e.g. [Square's Otto] (https://github.com/square/otto)
+At Path, we use [GreenRobot's Eventbus](github.com/greenrobot/EventBus), you can also go with your own favorite. (e.g. [Square's Otto] (https://github.com/square/otto))
 * Job manager takes care of prioritizing jobs, checking network connection, running them in parallel etc. Especially, prioritization is very helpful if you have a resource heavy app like ours.
+* You can delay jobs.
+This is helpful in cases like sending GCM token to server.
+It is a very ccommon task to acquire a GCM token and send it to server when user logs into your app.
+You surely don't want it to interfere with other network operations (e.g. fetching friend list).

-# License
+### License
 ```
 Copyright 2013 Path, Inc.
 Copyright 2010 Google, Inc.